InsideTerror/bankerbotV2/Messaging.md

 ### What Gets Created:

-1. **Three Message Panels** - Each with a button to create a broadcast ticket
+1. **Four Message Panels** - Each with a button to create a broadcast ticket
+   - Pending Applications (Orange)
+   - Approved Servers (Green)
+   - All Economy Servers (Blue)
+   - ALL Bot Servers (Red - use with caution!)
 2. **Broadcast Messages Storage** - Saved to `broadcast_messages.json`
 3. **Broadcast Log File** - All broadcasts logged to `broadcast_log.txt`

 ## 📝 How to Use

-### Using Ticket-Based Broadcasts (Pending/Approved/All)
+### Using Ticket-Based Broadcasts

 #### Step 1: Click the Button
 - Go to the Central Bank approval channel
+- Choose the appropriate broadcast type:
+  - **Pending Applications** - Only servers with pending economy applications
+  - **Approved Servers** - Only approved economy servers
+  - **All Economy Servers** - All servers in the economy (pending, approved, rejected)
+  - **ALL Bot Servers** - ⚠️ EVERY server the bot is in (use sparingly!)
-- Click the "Create Broadcast Ticket" button on the desired broadcast type
+- Click the "Create Broadcast Ticket" button
 - A new private channel will be created for you

 #### Step 2: Compose Your Message